 All of the routines that write to the EEPROM disable interrupts for 20 msec per programmed byte.
 This results from the 68HC11's design which prohibits any EEPROM locations from being read while other EEPROM locations are being modified.
-Since all interrupts are vectored through EEPROM, interrupts cannot be serviced while an EEPROM storage operation is in progress.
-The following fundamental EEPROM storage routines disable interrupts for 20 msec per programmed byte.
+Since all interrupts are vectored through disable interrupts for 20 msec per programmed byte.
 These routines are smart enough to avoid programming a byte that already has the correct contents.
 The following routines may modify EEPROM locations: